CSS-Tricks/conferences/README.md

 ### Adding an Event

-Check out /site/conferences/ for a bunch of `.md` files.
+Check out /site/events/ for a bunch of `.md` files.
 Tossing a file in there following that format (YYYY-conf-city.md) should do the trick.

-Feel free to send me PR (Pull Request) of new conferences.
+Feel free to send me PR (Pull Request) of new events.

 Note: